-There are several external LCA's performed regarding lighting.
+Several non-company confidential LCA's have been performed regarding lighting.
 There is general agreement, that the main environmental impact is created during the use phase, meaning through electricity consumption when burning the lamp.
 This means that currently the efficacy of the lamp is the main determining parameter.
-Specifically regarding mercury, the biggest amount of mercury is released to the environment by power plants when generating electrical energy (especially when fossil fuel is the primary power source).
+Specifically regarding mercury, the biggest amount of mercury is released to the environment by power plants when generating electrical energy (especially when coal is the primary power source).
 Technological advancements in the lighting industry have resulted in a significant reduction in the amount of mercury used in many types of fluorescent lamps over the last two decades.
-Manufacturers have developed technology that enables a small amount of mercury to be 'dosed' or placed inside a fluorescent lamps such as T8.
+Manufacturers have developed technology that enables a small amount of mercury to be 'dosed' or placed inside a fluorescent lamps such as T5 or T8.